Key Takeaways

 What’s challenging about determining SEO Return On Investment?

 Determining SEO return on investment (ROI) can be challenging due to several factors.
-Attribution of sales from marketing channels is a huge topic to debate, but bottom line is that it is simply impossible to attribute sales 100% correct due to several touchpoints, way of attributing, etc.
+Attribution of sales from marketing channels is a huge topic to debate, but the bottom line is that it’s simply impossible to attribute sales 100% correctly due to multiple touchpoints, different attribution models, and other variables.

-Let me explain some of the normal challenges of attributing SEO ROI:
+Let me explain some of the common challenges of attributing SEO ROI:

 Multiple variables at play: SEO performance can be influenced by various factors such as algorithm updates, changes in competition, website design changes, and market trends.
 It’s challenging to isolate the effects of SEO from other marketing activities or external factors that may also contribute to business outcomes.